Semachrysa jade

 Semachrysa jade is a species of green lacewing from the Malaysian states of Perak, Selangor and Sabah.
 So far, very few specimens have been found, all female.
 They exhibit extensive black markings on the basal portion of both wings, which differentiates them from the 14 other species in the genus Semachrysa.

 The species was discovered when a Malaysian amateur photographer, Hock Ping Guek, posted a picture of it to the online photo-sharing site Flickr.
 A California state entomologist saw it and was unable to identify the species; nor were any colleagues he shared the image with.
 Eventually, he contacted the photographer and was able to obtain a specimen.
 Further testing at the Natural History Museum in London confirmed that it was indeed a new species.
 Its discovery has been described as a triumph of citizen science.

 The species was listed among the Top 10 New Species 2013 discovered in 2012 as selected by the International Institute for Species Exploration at Arizona State University out of more than 140 nominated species.
-Its distinctiveness is its resemblance to a poisonous snake and its presence in an area of anthropogenic exploitation.
-The selection was publicised on 22 May 2013.
+Its distinctiveness is its resemblance to a venomous snake and its presence in an area of anthropogenic exploitation.